PathOnAI/LiteMultiAgent/README.md

 ## 📰 News
-* [2024-09-28] We refactored LiteMultiAgent into a flexible hierarchical multi-agent framework, adding ToolRegistry, AgentFactory, and AgentManager.
-This allows users to register their own base tools and create their own agent hierarchies.
+* [2024-09-28] LiteMultiAgent was refactored into a flexible hierarchical multi-agent framework, adding ToolRegistry, AgentFactory, and AgentManager, allowing users to register their own base tools and create custom agent hierarchies.
-* [2024-08-06] We released the initial version of LiteMultiAgent, which is an example of a hierarchical multi-agent system.
-The agent is able to accomplish a wide range of tasks.
+* [2024-08-06] the initial version of LiteMultiAgent was released, showcasing a hierarchical multi-agent system capable of accomplishing a wide range of tasks.

 ## ✈️ 1.
 Getting Started